Add to My Library

 II.
 Argument

-Paul opens this, his most personal letter in the canon, with a greeting to Philemon, Apphia, and Archippus (1-3).
+Paul opens this, his most personal letter in the canon, with a greeting to Philemon, Apphia and Archippus (1-3).
 He then gives his customary thanks for the addressee and offers a prayer on his behalf (4-7).
-However, the opening prayer in Philemon is virtually unique among Paul’s letters: it looks like a prayer for Philemon to share his faith (6, NIV: “I pray that you may be active in sharing your faith”).
-But in reality, Paul is probably asking him to deepen his understanding of the blessings that all believers have in Christ—an understanding that would reveal the incongruity of slavery and Christianity.
-The NET Bible renders this verse: “I pray that the faith you share with us may deepen your understanding of every blessing that belongs to us in Christ,” offering an extensive note on the justification of this rendering.
-I believe that this captures Paul’s point the best.
+However, the opening prayer in Philemon is virtually unique among Paul’s letters: it is a prayer for Philemon to share his faith (6).
+Paul is setting Philemon up for the body of his letter: when Philemon shares his faith so as to have “a full understanding of every good thing we have in Christ” (6 [NIV]), he will begin to see the incongruity of slavery and Christianity.

 The body of the letter is an appeal that Philemon would take back Onesimus—but as a brother rather than as a slave (8-22).
 Paul prefaces the appeal with a reminder of his apostolic authority (8), then alters the tone from strict obedience to love (9).
 It is only at this stage in the letter that the apostle mentions Onesimus (10) as the object of the appeal.
 With an allusion to Philemon’s conversion and hence changed character, the appeal’s persuasive force begins to gain momentum (10-11).